-There’s also a type of pitted keratolysis where the affected areas of the skin turn red.
-While the pits themselves usually won’t present with other symptoms, they sometimes feel sore or itch when pressure is put on the foot while walking.
+- Itching and soreness.
+While the pits themselves usually won’t occur with other symptoms, they may sometimes feel sore or itch when you put pressure on the foot while walking.

 - Dermatophilus congolensis